ocurrent/ocaml-ci/README.md

 To deploy code changes either from `master` or a branch:
  * check that you've rebased the changes onto master
  * git push -u upstream HEAD:live-engine or
- * git push -u upstream HEAD:live-web
+ * git push -u upstream HEAD:live-www

 To deploy changes to `stack.yml` run (assuming a docker context with sufficient access):